Solution Existence Theorems for Finite Horizon Optimal Economic Growth Problems: Preliminaries

 Due to \eqref{produ-per-cap}, one calls $\phi(k(t))$ the \textit{output per capita} at time $t$ and $\phi(\cdot)$ the \textit{per capita production function}.
 Since $F$ has nonnegative values, so does $\phi$.
 Combining the continuous differentiability of $K(\cdot)$ and $L(\cdot)$, which is guaranteed by \eqref{invest-assum} and \eqref{labor-assum}, with the equality defining the capital-to-labor ratio, one can asserts that $k(\cdot)$ is continuously differentiable.
-Thus, from the relation $K(t)=k(t)L(t)$ one obtains
+Thus, from the relation $K(t)=k(t)L(t)$ one obtains $ \dot K(t)=\dot k(t)L(t)+k(t)\dot L(t) $ for all $t\geq 0.$ Dividing both sides of the last equality by $L(t)$ and recalling that $\dot L(t)=\sigma L(t)$, we get